Tkay2808/TITANIC-SURVIVAL-ANALYSIS/README.md

 ![Image preview](Cleaned_dataset.JPG)

-After general cleaning the dataset became **structured, consistent, and ready for meaningful survival analysis.**
+After general cleaning the dataset became **structured, consistent, and ready for further analysis.** to draw insight and identify patterns

 ---

 ## Analysis and Calculations

+Pivot tables and charts where used for analysis and calculations of KPI's and other metrics like

+   - Survivors by Passenger Class

+   - Survivors by Gender

+   - Survivors by Age group

 ![Image preview](E.D.A.JPG)

 --
 ## KPI's
 ---